 Cold beers in Comala

-In the afternoon we enjoyed one of the bars around the town square in Comala noted for their endless tasty tapas that come free with (pricey) drinks.
-There we met Raphael and his siblings who were visiting their hometown from the US where they now live.
+That’s when we met Raphael and his siblings who were visiting their hometown from the US where they now live.

-Our new friends insisted that we HAD to experience leche caliente with them early the following morning and it all sounded too good to pass up so we crashed on their mother’s floor that night.
+Our new friends insisted that we had to experience leche caliente with them early the following morning and it all sounded too good to pass up so we crashed on their mother’s floor that night.

 Early the next morning our new friends took us for leche caliente as promised.
 At dawn we drove to a small nearby dairy farm armed with the necessary ingredients: plastic cups, alcohol (clearly only the most generic kind will do), and a mix of ground up chocolate and sugar.